autumnchris/random-quote-machine-vanilla-js/README.md

-# Random Quote Machine (jQuery)
+# Random Quote Machine (vanilla JS)

 My project for the [Build a Random Quote Machine challenge](https://www.freecodecamp.org/challenges/build-a-random-quote-machine) as part of the curriculum for the Front End Development Certification on [Free Code Camp](https://www.freecodecamp.org).
-Built with jQuery.
+Built with vanilla JS.

 ---